hasura/supergraph-io/README.md

 These composability attributes are what increase the level of self-serve composition and reduce the need for manual API aggregation and composition.

+> [!WARNING]
+For a Supergraph platform to support powerful composition attributes to break data silos, it needs to define a mature supergraph-subgraph interface, without which a supergraph cannot be effective in isolation.
+See [Reference API schema](/reference-api-schema) for a concrete example.

 ## More reading

 - [Use cases](/use-cases)